 Service Animals are defined as dogs, without breed restrictions, that have been individually trained to do work or perform tasks directly related to an individual's disability.
-The ADA also has a provision to include miniature horses as Service Animals so long as they have been trained to perform work or tasks for the individual with disabilities and the College determines this is reasonable.
-No other species of animals, wild or domestic, are included as Service Animals under ADA.
+The ADA also has a provision to

 Service Animals must provide a work or task related to the individual's disability.
 Where it is not readily apparent that the animal is a Service Animal, the College may ask the following two questions: 1) Is the animal a Service Animal required because of a disability? and 2) What work or task has the animal been trained to perform?
 While Service Animals can also provide comfort, therapy, and emotional support, they must also perform work or tasks related to the individual's disability to be considered a Service Animal.